 Possibly ongoing at documentation time

-As a closing remark mentioned that Dimitris Plexousakis has specialized in temporal reasoning and the sig could approach him regarding how to make inferences with ongoing properties/phenomena.
+As a closing remark MD mentioned that Dimitris Plexousakis has specialized in temporal reasoning and the sig could approach him regarding how to make inferences with ongoing properties/phenomena.

-DECISION: is to contact DP on the subject.
+DECISION: GB is to contact DP on the subject.